Step by step…

 To make the sponge sieve the plain flour, bicarbonate of soda and cocoa powder into a bowl

-In another bowl mix together the buttermilk, eggs, cider vinegar and 2 tsp of the vanilla extract
+In another bowl mix together the buttermilk, eggs, cider vinegar and the vanilla extract

-In a third bowl cream together 350g of the butter and the caster sugar.
+In a third bowl cream together the butter and the caster sugar.
 Then add the blue food colouring, add enough for a deep blue colour

 Add the flour mixture and the buttermilk mixture to the bowl in thirds, one at a time, and mix between each addition

-Bake them on 180C/160C Fan/350F/Gas Mark 4 for 25 minutes, then turn them out of the pans and leave them to cool
+Bake them for 25 minutes or until a skewer inserted in the centre comes out clean, then turn them out of the pans and leave them to cool

-To make the cream cheese frosting mix together the icing sugar and 100g of the butter.
-Then add the cream cheese and 1 tsp of the vanilla.
+To make the cream cheese frosting mix together the icing sugar and butter.
+Then add the cream cheese and vanilla.
 Mix well with an electric mixer then put it in the fridge to chill

 To make the meringues heat the caster sugar in the oven on 200C/400F/Gas Mark 6 for 5 minutes.
 To find out the weight of sugar to use, weigh your egg whites, then double the sugar weight

-Whip up the egg whites with the cream of tartar until stiff peaks formed
+Whip up the egg whites with the cream of tartar until stiff peaks form

 Prepare the piping bags by turning them upside down and painting stripes of red food colouring on one, and blue food colouring on the other